Know More About the Insurance Required on Your RBFCU Auto Loan

 • RBFCU is not listed as lien holder or loss payee

-• The member does not carry collision coverage on the collateral, they opt to carry liability only
+• The member does not carry collision coverage on the collateral or they opt to carry liability only.

-• The member provided an ID card instead of an insurance declaration page
+• The member provided an Identification (ID) card instead of the insurance declaration page

 • Why is the member's Policy Declaration page required on their auto loan?